Ella the Elephant: Broadcast

 Ella the Elephant premiered on TVOKids, Knowledge Kids and Télé-Québec in Canada on September 2, 2013.
 The series premiered on Disney Channel and Disney Junior in the United States on February 17, 2014.
 Other broadcasters includes Tiny Pop in the UK, ABC 4 Kids in Australia and RTÉjr in Ireland.
 Since June 23, 2014, Disney Junior (Latin America) started airing the show.
 TiJi (France), Clan (Spain), MiniMini+ (Poland), Minimax (Eastern and Central Europe), KiKA (Germany) and MTV3 Juniori (Finland) had recently acquired the show and will add it to their lineup in 2014.

 Home media

 Episodes of Ella the Elephant are available for digital download through the iTunes Music Store, which are split into two volumes.

-FremantleMedia Home Entertainment released a 154-minute Region 4 DVD of the show on August 6, 2014.
-In 2014, Warner Home Video has released Volume 1 on DVD for Canada and the US.
+On August 6, 2014, Shock Entertainment (under license from FremantleMedia) released a 154-minute Region 4 DVD of the show.
+On September 16, 2014, Warner Home Video released Volume 1 on DVD for Canada and the US.
+It contains eight full episodes, making sixteen segments altogether.

 As of February 28, 2015, the series became available for streaming on the American Netflix.

-Toys and merchandising

-DHX Media and FremantleMedia Kids & Family Entertainment have appointed Jazwares Inc. as the global master toy partner on preschool property Ella the Elephant for the US, Canada, UK, Ireland, Latin America, Middle East, Australia, Spain and Norway.
-The deal will enable Jazwares to launch worldwide Plush, Dolls Figures and Play Sets, Vehicles, Role Play and Musical Instruments, based on the animated preschool series about an adventurous elephant and her magic hat.
-In December 2014, it was announced that DHX Brands and Penguin Young Readers were developing a series of books based on the series, which were released in late 2015.